Glossary

 ADBC API

-The ADBC API is a set of standardized programming interfaces in multiple languages through which applications interact with ADBC drivers and driver managers.
+The ADBC API is a set of standardized programming interfaces in multiple languages through which applications interact with ADBC drivers and client libraries.

 ADBC client

 An ADBC client is an application that uses the ADBC API to connect to data systems through one or more ADBC drivers.
-An ADBC client typically uses a driver manager to locate and dynamically load drivers at runtime.
+An ADBC client typically uses a client library, whose driver manager locates and dynamically loads drivers at runtime.
 The drivers implement the database-specific protocols and APIs for the systems the client connects to.

 ADBC connection profile

 An ADBC connection profile is a TOML (.toml) configuration file that describes how to connect to a data system using an ADBC driver.
 It specifies which driver to use and what options to pass to it.
 Connection profiles centralize connection information outside of application code, making it easy to share settings across applications and manage different configurations for different environments.
-Connection profiles are loaded by the driver manager.
+Connection profiles are loaded by a client library.

 ADBC driver